tonyspiro/301-Redirects/readme.md

 301 Redirects
 ----------
-This plugin helps you add 301 Redirects to your Wordpress site.<br>
+This plugin helps you easily add 301 Redirects to your Wordpress site.<br>
 https://wordpress.org/plugins/301-redirects/

 Use